 The Innovation and Interaction Centre at Dublin comprises 700 sqm of space allotted to laboratories, customer service offices, meeting rooms and 3D printing facilities.
 Henkel plans to expand this centre to 2000sqm which will include five additional laboratories, workstations and meeting over the course of the next two years.

 The 3D printing facilities are equipped with Carbon and HP 3D printers in addition to specialised Henkel equipment, technology, and devices.
 As the European hub for the technology, the IIC is designed to excite and engage customers across various industries such as medical devices, automotive, consumer goods and manufacturing to discover and use Henkel´s high-impact solutions for transforming final parts production.

-During the inauguration, Michael Todd, Global Head of Innovation at Henkel Adhesive Technologies explained, “The opening of our first Innovation and Interaction Center in Ireland will further strengthen our expertise and capabilities to bring 3D Printing solutions into manufacturing processes of our broad customer base.”
+“The opening of our first Innovation and Interaction Center in Ireland will further strengthen our expertise and capabilities to bring 3D Printing solutions into manufacturing processes of our broad customer base.”– Michael Todd, Global Head of Innovation at Henkel Adhesive Technologies

 The Dublin IIC is a first regional centre by Henkel.
 Two new regional centres for 3D Printing will be opened later this year – one in Rocky Hill for North America and another one in Shanghai for Asia.